salkuadrat/lucifer/README.md

 ## Middleware

-Middleware is function that hooks into the routing process.
+Middleware is a function that hooks into the routing process.
 It performs some operations before executing the route callback handler.

-Middleware is usually to edit the request or response object, or terminate the request before it reach the route callback.
+Middleware is usually used to modify the req or res object, or to terminate the request before it reaches route callback.

-You can add middleware like this.
+You may add middleware in your Lucifer application like so:

 ```dart
 app.use((Req req, Res res) async {